cwalsh27/cwalsh27/README.md

 - 👋 Hi, I’m Coleman Walsh

-- 🧑‍🎓 I’m a University of Delaware student majoring in computer science (AI/Robotics Concentration) and cognitive science (Linguistics Specialization) and minoring in neuroscience.
+- 🧑‍🎓 I’m an honors University of Delaware student majoring in computer science (AI/Robotics Concentration) and cognitive science (Linguistics Specialization) and minoring in neuroscience.

 - 📫 Contact me at colemanwalsh27@gmail.com